schmich/purify/README.md

 ## Advanced

 You can specify your own host block list with the `HOSTS_URLS` Docker environment variable.
 Each URL in `HOSTS_URLS` (separated by `|`) is downloaded to create the combined blocked hosts list.
 Only hosts that resolve to `0.0.0.0` are used.

-See [here](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) for an example blocked hosts list.
+See [Steven Black's blocked hosts lists](https://github.com/StevenBlack/hosts#list-of-all-hosts-file-variants) for more options.

 ```
 docker run --name purify \